Research

 Adjacent to my innovation network research is a series of papers I’ve been working on relating to the question of how contract designers overcome path dependencies in the design of complex transactions.
 My focus is upon the M&A market, which is an area rich with possibility, because the mass customization of agreements is regularly achieved despite the market’s large size and relentless demand for rapid deal execution.

-Relevant papers: The Architecture of Contract Innovation (2018); Transformation Cost Engineering (2020); Contractual Evolution (2022, with Julian Nyarko and Eric Talley); The Transactional Dynamics of Fragile Markets (2022); Contract Production in M&A Markets (forthcoming 2023, w/ Steve Choi, Mitu Gulati, and Bob Scott); Deal Networks (working paper).
+Relevant papers: The Architecture of Contract Innovation (2018); Transformation Cost Engineering (2020); Contractual Evolution (2022, with Julian Nyarko and Eric Talley); The Transactional Dynamics of Fragile Markets (2022); Contract Production in M&A Markets (2023, with Steve Choi, Mitu Gulati, and Bob Scott); Deal Networks (working paper); The Diffusion of Deal Innovations in Complex Contractual Networks (working paper, with Kristina Bishop and Cree Jones); Introducing a New Corpus of Definitive M&A Agreements, 2000-2020 (working paper, with Peter Adelson, Julian Nyarko, and Eric Talley); Bargaining, Bartering, and Price Rigidity in Corporate Contracting (working paper, with Joshua Higbee, Cree Jones, and Eric Talley).

 Contract Theory